whispersecret/Geno-me/README.md

 # Geno-me
-My summerlab project where Iv developed a website to educate people about dna and nutrigenomics.
-Have also added my first ever chatbot as well.
+My summerlab project where I have developed a website aimed at educating people about dna and nutrigenomics.
+Click on the home page, which is mypractice.html and you can see my chatbot as well!